 Choosing the Library that Is Right for You:

 There are several factors to consider when selecting a CRISPR library for your experiments, such as: 1) what species are your cells derived from?
-Currently, Addgene carries CRISPR libraries that target mouse or human genes.
+Currently, Addgene carries CRISPR libraries that target mouse, human, fly, and T. gondii genes.
 2) What is the genetic modification you are trying to make?
-Addgene carries CRISPR libraries for gene knock-out (mouse and human), activation (mouse and human) and repression (mouse only).
+Addgene carries CRISPR libraries for gene knock-out, activation and repression.
 3) Are you trying to target every gene in the genome, or a specific class of genes?
-Addgene currently carries several genome-wide CRISPR libraries and selection of sub-libraries targeting specific classes of human genes.
+Addgene currently carries several genome-wide CRISPR libraries and a selection of sub-libraries targeting specific classes of human genes.
 A well-developed biological question is absolutely necessary to ensure that you select the correct CRISPR library for your experiment.

 What Are the Steps Involved in a CRISPR Screen?